jonathan-armstrong-303/bartlett_assembly/README.md

 # bartlett_assembly
 Exercises from Jonathan Bartlett's "Programming From The Ground Up: An Introduction To Programming Using Linux Assembly Language"

 Recently, I decided to review basic CompSci concepts and get into some low-level code since my knowledge had atrophied (to put it mildly) since the 1990's and decided to step through Jonathan Bartlett's excellent *Programming From The Ground Up*.
+The exercises were mostly straightforward, although sometimes the author's segueways are such that it is not exactly clear what needs to be modified where, leaving the reader to extrapolate.
+Hopefully this repo might save someone some pain if they suffer similar confusion.

 One change of note: since the publication of this book in 2007, most of us are now using 64 bit Linux machines, and as someone long since working in higher-level languages I had forgotten how non-trivial the differences are between 32 and 64 bit assembly language.
 After some initial frustration trying to recode the assignments to be congruent with 64-bit, I gave up and just ran these in their intended 32 bit form with no issues thus far: simply use the **--32** flag to assemble and link per the syntax below before execution: